-opened fire on the demonstrators-any of them women and children-killing one workman and wounding others.
-As a result of the public outcry Solidaridad Obrera was banned by government decree yet again.
+yet again.
 The buses were diverted and did not arrive in Barcelona until after a long delay.
 The children were then handed over to the workers' families who had been waiting to receive them.25

-In reply to this act of provocation, the Catalan Regional Committee of the CNT decided as a protest to call a twenty-four-hour General Strike in the capital of the principality.
+In reply to this act of provocation, the Catalan Regional Committee of the CNT decided as a protest to call a twentyfour-hour General Strike in the capital of the principality.
 The decision announcing the General Strike was to be made in a public manifesto.
 Francisco Sabaté and another youth were given the job of collecting the documents.
 They were to meet in the bar 'La Tranquilidad' in the centre of Barcelona, the Paralelo.
 When the two friends arrived at the prearranged spot, comrades there told them that the manifesto had to be collected from a bar in Montjuich.
 While they were waiting at this bar the police arrived, arresting everyone present.
 El Quico experienced for the first time a taste of prison.
-He spent a night in the cells of the commissariat of Pueblo Seco, and a day in the Palacio de Justicia where his case was heard, followed by two days in the Model Prison of Barcelona. everyone who appeared to him more or less to have the same ideas and propositions.
-The answers he got were all the same, wait... wait... wait.
-He remained until the end of the conference and still the same old result - the lion had spawned the usual mouse.
-'Another year lost,' he said grimly.
+He spent a night in the cells of the commissariat of Pueblo Seco, and a day in the Palacio de Justicia where his case was heard, followed by two days in the Model Prison of Barcelona.
+The charge 'clandestine meetings' would not stick, and after seventy-two hours everyone was released.